imagej/imagej.github.io/_pages/plugins/balloon.md

 a\. select the cells manually with the mouse by pressing the edit button and choosing one of the options add / move / delete points.

 b\. use the automatic sampling algorithm provided by the plugin.
 It uses the path between a of pair point to determine if they are contained within the same cell (in which case one of them is removed).
 This decision is based on the indicator h\*l. h is the peak of image intensity along the path and l is the distance between the points.
 Therefore, if the value entered is too small, more than one point will be allowed to be in the same cell.
-If the value is too large, some cells won’t be detected.
+If the value is too large, some cells won't be detected.
 Running the algorithm several time can improve the results and find cells that were not detected in the first instance

 c\. import points from a file.
 The file is simply be a list of X Y values separated by a tabulation, one set of coordinate per line and saved with the .tab extension.
 You can download the text file of the cell center for fig. 2 here.